dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 By default, accounts for [`dependency_overrides`][] when resolving package constraints (`--dependency-overrides`).
-To not consider overrides, use `dependency_overrides`.
+To not consider overrides, use `--no-dependency_overrides`.

 ### `--[no-]transitive`

 By default, doesn't include [transitive dependencies][] as part of the output (`--no-transitive`).
-To include transitive dependencies, use `--no-transitive`.
+To include transitive dependencies, use `--transitive`.

 {{site.alert.info}}
   *Problems?*